A Southern family recipe, these easy yeast rolls are perfectly soft and fluffy. Enjoy these homemade dinner rolls with any Southern supper.

-Cover that with a towel and let it sit for twenty minutes.
+Cover that with a towel and let it sit for 20 minutes.

-After twenty minutes, it’s going to look like an even bigger lumpy blob.
+After 20 minutes, it’s going to look like an even bigger lumpy blob.

 This is good.
 You have done well, grasshopper.

-Now we need to flour a surface and pour our blob out onto it.
+Now we need to flour a surface and pour our blob of yeast roll dough out onto it.